 Like Krampus, the Jolasveinar are tied to older legends of Santa Claus, some of those legends suggesting that Mr. Claus could have been one of the trolls himself.
 We’re not surprised by this at all.
 After all, the guy does break into houses and eat your cookies, just like many of the Yule Lads.

 Interested in more of those “scary ghost stories” the famous Christmas carol reminisces?
-Keep a look out, soon we introduce you to the kallikantzaroi, Gryla, the Yule Goat and the Yule Cat as we continue our sleigh ride toward Yule and Christmas celebrations!
+Keep a look out, soon we introduce you to the Yule Goat, the kallikantzaroi, Gryla and the Yule Cat as we continue our sleigh ride toward Yule and Christmas celebrations! and